plurid/plurid/CONTRIBUTING.md

      `…/View/hooks/useEngineEvents.ts` when the relevant slice changes (publishing to a no-subscriber topic is free).

+### A keyboard shortcut

+Add ONE entry to `PLURID_SHORTCUTS` (plurid-data `constants/shortcuts/table.ts`: id, default `code`, modifiers, `press` or `hold`, group, label) and, for a `press` shortcut, its binding in `plurid-react/source/services/logic/shortcuts/index.ts` (the `match` + `run`). `hold` keys are read by the hook that owns them (`useFlyControls`, `useGrabMode`) through `resolveHoldShortcuts`.
+The `?` overlay, the toolbar drawer, `keymap` and `disabled` follow automatically; `registry.test.ts` fails if the table and the ids drift.
+Pointer gestures are not shortcuts: change the intent table in `services/logic/input/gesture.ts` (with its truth-table test) and the wheel policy in `input/wheel.ts`.

+### A camera behavior

+The camera is a pure engine module (`plurid-engine/source/modules/interaction/camera/`): state, matrix, deltas, projection, framing, the legacy mapping, and the motion math, each with a `__tests__/` file.
+A new camera behavior is a new `CameraDelta` field (plurid-data `interfaces/internal/camera`) applied in `delta.ts` `applyCameraDelta`, with a unit test that pins the geometry (the golden test in `__tests__/legacy.test.ts` must keep passing — it proves the rendered matrix is unchanged for the legacy parameterization).
+The React side never computes a matrix: every reducer in the space slice ends in `commitCamera`, and a host-facing entry is a thunk in `plurid-react/source/services/logic/camera` plus a pubsub topic.
+Verify it in the browser suite (`pnpm --filter plurid-render-test e2e`, scenarios in `fixtures/render-test/e2e/`), which drives the real harness through Playwright.

+A programmatic camera MOVE (something that goes somewhere: a framing, a preset, a bookmark, an animated delta) is a `cameraCommand` kind, never a bespoke `setCamera` call: add the kind to `CameraCommand` and its target to `resolveCameraTarget` in `plurid-react source/services/logic/camera/index.ts` (pure — unit-test it against the reducer), expose it through a topic in `usePluridPubSub` and, if it has a key, a `PLURID_SHORTCUTS` entry; the tween-or-jump, reduced-motion and interruption behavior come for free from `commitCameraTarget`.
+A Playwright scenario in `fixtures/render-test/e2e/navigation.spec.ts` pins the user-visible motion (mid-tween sample, exact landing, interruption).

 ### A public export

 Add it to `plurid-react/source/index.tsx` — values in the `export { … }` block, **types in the